nguyenngocbaocmt02/BOSS/README.md

 ### FID ###

-Check out [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://github.com/GaParmar/clean-fid/tree/main) for generating the stats files and calculating FID score.
+Check out the clean-fid paper [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://github.com/GaParmar/clean-fid/tree/main) for generating the stats files and calculating FID score.

 For CIFAR10, they will be automatically downloaded in the first time execution.

 For CelebA HQ (256) and LSUN, please check out [here](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) for dataset preparation.

-For AFHQ-CAT, please check out [here] (https://github.com/clovaai/stargan-v2-tensorflow/tree/master).
+For AFHQ-CAT, please check out [here](https://github.com/clovaai/stargan-v2-tensorflow/tree/master).

 We also provide stats files for these datasets at [here](https://drive.google.com/drive/folders/1rNF6jJ5T1UNpLTkuEqwIrFdq9vyw5Cbj).
 Store these stats files to the folder stats which is in the cleanfid installed folder (`~/anaconda3/envs/boss/lib/python3.9/site-packages/cleanfid/stats`).

 ### Run pretrained models with Bellmanstepsizes ###

-Check out the script(`./scripts/evaluate.sh`).
+Check out the script(`./ImageGeneration/scripts/evaluate.sh`).
 Use the method bellman_uniform for DISC_METHODS.

 ### Generate data for finetuning ###

-Check out the script(`./scripts/gen_data.sh`).
+Check out the script(`./ImageGeneration/scripts/gen_data.sh`).

 ### Finetuning ###

-Check out scripts(`./scripts/boss.sh and ./scripts/reflow.sh`).
+Check out scripts(`./ImageGeneration/scripts/boss.sh and ./ImageGeneration/scripts/reflow.sh`).

 ### Evaluate after finetuning ###

-Check out scripts(`./scripts/evaluate_after_finetuning.sh`).
+Check out scripts(`./ImageGeneration/scripts/evaluate_after_finetuning.sh`).

 ### Other options ###

-This repository is extended to fintune models from [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) and use LORA(Low rank adaptation) for finetuning.
+This repository is extended to fintune EDM models from [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) and use LORA (Low rank adaptation) for finetuning.
 Check other folder in scripts for more details.

 ## Acknowledgments ##

-Thanks to Xingchao Liu et al, Yang Song et al for releasing their official implementation of the [Flow Straight and Fast: Learning to Generate and Transfer Data with Rectified Flow](https://github.com/gnobitab/RectifiedFlow), [Score-Based Generative Modeling through Stochastic Differential Equations](https://github.com/yang-song/score_sde_pytorch), [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) papers and [MinLora](https://github.com/cccntu/minlora) repository.
+Thanks to Xingchao Liu et al., Yang Song et al., and Tero Karras et al. for releasing their official implementation of the [Flow Straight and Fast: Learning to Generate and Transfer Data with Rectified Flow](https://github.com/gnobitab/RectifiedFlow), [Score-Based Generative Modeling through Stochastic Differential Equations](https://github.com/yang-song/score_sde_pytorch), [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) papers and [MinLora](https://github.com/cccntu/minlora) repository.

 ## Contacts ##